jrouquie/models/research/object_detection/README.md

 * Eager execution with new binaries makes debugging easy!

-Finally, if are an existing user of the Object Detection API we have retained the same config language you are familiar with and ensured that the TF2 training/eval binary takes the same arguments as our TF1 binaries.
+Finally, if you are an existing user of the Object Detection API, we have retained the same config language you are familiar with and ensured that the TF2 training/eval binary takes the same arguments as our TF1 binaries.